DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 ## Gameplay description

-KTSG is a game where you make a narrative using tarot cards.
+KTSG is a game and writing framework where you make a narrative using tarot cards.

 How would you describe your game?
 Think of it as a summary of the game's overall design.
 It should be understandable by someone who's never played this game before.